Nekromantik: Release

 NEKRomantik defied the censorship standards of West Germany.
 Since 1984, all horror films released in West Germany have been edited to remove violent scenes, both in cinema release and video release (such as with the 1985 film Day of the Dead), while a total of 32 films were banned from release in any format, including The Texas Chain Saw Massacre (1974), Mother's Day (1980), and The Evil Dead (1981).
 The creators of Nekromantik did not submit the film for review by the Freiwillige Selbstkontrolle der Filmwirtschaft and made the film available exclusively to an adult audience.

-Home media

-The film was released on Blu-ray by Cult Films on a limited run of 10,000 copies on 7 October 2014.

 Reception

 The film critics of Berlin were typically favourable to the film, commenting on its taboo-breaking, its artistic merit, and the quality of its special effects.
 A magazine article on Sex and Death in the Modern Gay Cinema perceived a film as an allegory for AIDS and the necessity of safe sex.

 The film initially faced no significant reprisals.
 It was only the scandal over the sequel Nekromantik 2 (1991) which caused the German authorities to temporarily ban sales by mail order of the original film.
 John Waters proclaimed Nekromantik "the first ever erotic film for necrophiliacs".

-Controversy

-The film is currently banned outright in Iceland, Malaysia, Singapore, and the provinces of Nova Scotia and Ontario in Canada.
-In 1992, the Australian Classification Board banned the film outright in Australia due to "graphic necrophilia content".
-In 1993, the film was banned in Finland.
-The film was banned outright by the New Zealand Office of Film and Literature Classification in 1999 due to "revolting, objectionable content (necrophilia, high impact violence, animal cruelty and abhorrent behavior)".
-The film is banned in a number of other countries as well.
-In 2014, the British Board of Film Classification passed the film uncut with an 18 certificate.

-Legacy

-The film spawned a sequel three years later, Nekromantik 2, by the same director.
-Beatrice Manowski reprised her role as Betty for a brief cameo in the film; the main role was played by cinematic newcomer Monika M.

-Spanish goregrind band Haemorrhage used the film's opening theme as an introduction in their album Emetic Cult.

-Norwegian black metal band Carpathian Forest covered the film's opening theme in their album Strange Old Brew.

-Danish psychobilly band Nekromantix is named after the film.